 Transport for children of statutory school age

 If your child is between four and 16 years old, they may be entitled to free home to school transport, particularly if they attend their local or catchment school.

 You can find out more about the home to school transport policy, and how to apply, by reading the Home to school transport policy for pupils of statutory school age [PDF, 954Kb]

 If your child is not entitled to free school transport you may be able to pay for a space for them to travel on the school bus.

 If your child has a statement of special education needs, and is not able to walk to school or to travel on the school bus, they may be entitled to free school transport, even though you live within walking distance or your child is not attending their local school.

-The policy is set out in the home to school transport policy for pupils with special educational needs [PDF, 141Kb].
+The policy is set out in the home to school transport policy for pupils with special educational needs and disabilities [PDF, 384Kb]

 Students over the age of 16 with disabilities, who attend a college or sixth form, may also be entitled to help with their transport costs.

 We expect pupils travelling on school transport to behave well and treat the bus driver with respect.
 We have a code of conduct setting out the standard of behaviour we expect, the support we look for from parents and the action that may be taken if children behave badly.
 You can read this in the code of conduct for safe behaviour on school buses [PDF, 150Kb].